Boots86/repeat-css-animations/README.md

 ```

-## CSS
+## SCSS

-All required CSS is contained with repeat-css-animations.css
+All required SCSS is contained with repeat-css-animation.scss

 ## External Resources